New York, New Jersey, Connecticut to require visitors from states with high virus rates to quarantine

-WASHINGTON — New York, Connecticut and New Jersey will require visitors from states with high infection rates to quarantine for 14 days, New York Gov. Andrew Cuomo said Wednesday.
+WASHINGTON — New York, Connecticut and New Jersey will require visitors from states with high coronavirus infection rates to quarantine for 14 days upon arrival, beginning Thursday, the three governors said.

 The announcement comes as summer travel to the states' beaches, parks and other attractions — not to mention New York City — would normally swing into high gear.

-Visitors from states over a set infection rate of 10% will have to quarantine, Cuomo said.
-As of Wednesday, states over the threshold were Alabama, Arkansas, Arizona, Florida, North Carolina, South Carolina, Washington, Utah and Texas.
+Visitors from states over a set infection rate will have to quarantine, Cuomo said.
+As of Wednesday, states over the threshold were Alabama, Arkansas, Arizona, Florida, North Carolina, South Carolina, Utah and Texas.

+Washington had been mentioned but Wednesday Governor Jay Inslee announced that travelers from his state would "NOT have to quarantine for 14 days when traveling to NY, NJ or CT."
+Inslee said that his state did not, in fact, meet the "risk criteria" and Washington was added to the list in error.

+North Carolina Governor Roy Cooper said he disagrees with New York, New Jersey and Connecticut's plan to ask travelers to isolate.

 RELATED: New daily US coronavirus cases surge to highest in 2 months